JasonCasillas/locatioNumerals/README.md

-Feel free to run the app for a simple converter, or run/modify the tests to make sure it works as expected.
+The app is a simple converter between Location Numerals and integers.
+You can the app or run/modify the tests to make sure it works as expected.